Protection of children in armed conflict

 Children are affected by armed conflict in many different ways.
 They are killed and maimed, recruited or used as soldiers, sexually exploited, abducted, their schools and hospitals are attacked and their access to humanitarian services is denied.
 NATO recognises that protecting children from the effects of armed conflict is both a moral imperative and an essential element to break the cycle of violence.
 NATO is taking steps, as part of the wider international community, to confront this issue.

-- NATO developed a policy entitled ‘Protection of Children in Armed Conflict – the Way Forward’ in close cooperation with the United Nations (UN).
+- NATO developed the ‘Protection of Children in Armed Conflict – the Way Forward’ in close cooperation with the United Nations (UN).

-- This policy provides clear guidance to further integrate UN Security Council Resolution 1612 and related resolutions into the Alliance’s military doctrine, education, training and exercises, as well as NATO-led operations and missions.
+- This document provides clear guidance to further integrate UN Security Council Resolution 1612 and related resolutions into the Alliance’s military doctrine, education, training and exercises, as well as NATO-led operations and missions.

 - The Alliance has a Senior NATO Focal Point for Children and Armed Conflict and has appointed Focal Points throughout the NATO Command Structure.

-- In Afghanistan, NATO’s Resolute Support Mission actively supports the UN and the international community’s efforts to protect children from the effects of armed conflict.
+- In Afghanistan, NATO’s Resolute Support Mission supported the UN and the international community’s efforts to protect children from the effects of armed conflict until 2021.

 - A Senior Children and Armed Conflict Adviser was deployed in April 2016 - the first time in a NATO-led mission - as part of Resolute Support Mission.